Proper connective differential graded algebras and their geometric realizations: Geometric realizations (following Orlov)

 \subsection{Existence of realizations}

-In this section we show that every proper connective DG-algebra admits a geometric realization in the sense of Orlov \cite{MR3545926}.
+In this section we show that every proper connective dg algebra admits a geometric realization in the sense of Orlov \cite{MR3545926}.
 We will continue to use $A_\infty$-structures, so let us phrase the notion of geometric realization in this setting.

 \begin{defn} Let $\aa$ and $\bb$ be pretriangulated $A_\infty$-categories \cite{BLM} and put $\Ascr=H^0(\aa)$ and $\Bscr=H^0(\bb)$.
 We say that an exact functor $F\colon \Ascr\r \Bscr$ is \emph{Fourier-Mukai} if there is an $A_\infty$-functor $f\colon \aa\r \bb$ such that $F\cong H^0(f)$ as graded functors. \end{defn}